-A property settlement might be dischargeable in bankruptcy or it might not be dischargeable, depending on the facts of the case.
-A discharge in bankruptcy means that all of a debt or a portion of a debt no longer has to be paid, because a federal court has declared the debtor to be bankrupt.
+A property settlement might be dischargeable in bankruptcy, or it might not be dischargeable, depending on the case’s facts.
+A discharge in bankruptcy means that all of a debt or a portion of a debt no longer has to be paid because a federal court has declared the debtor to be bankrupt.

-Prior to 1994, many former spouses of persons who declared bankruptcy after the divorce found themselves out of luck when seeking to collect what was due.
-A wife, for example, may have agreed to a divorce based on a promise from her husband that three years after the divorce, he would pay her a certain amount of money as part of the property settlement.
-If after the divorce was finalized, the husband declared bankruptcy, the wife might never collect the amount that was due.
+Before 1994, many former spouses of persons who declared bankruptcy after the divorce found themselves out of luck when seeking to collect what was due.
+For example, a wife may have agreed to a divorce based on a promise from her husband that three years after the divorce, he would pay her a certain amount of money as part of the property settlement.
+If the husband declared bankruptcy after the divorce was finalized, the wife might never collect the amount that was due.

 Congress saw the potential unfairness of this, particularly when the debtor is technically bankrupt (owing more money than the debtor has assets).
 However, the debtor nonetheless still has the capacity to pay any debts.
 The new law, which took effect in 1994, allows the bankruptcy court to weigh the parties’ hardships.
 If it appears that the bankrupt debtor has enough property and income to pay the debt to the ex-spouse, the debtor will have to do so.
 If the debtor truly does not have enough money for the debtor’s basic support and his or her dependents, then all or a portion of the debt may be discharged in bankruptcy.